• Skip to primary navigation

 When are Persimmons in Season and Where to Buy Them

 Fresh persimmons are a fall fruit because they are officially in season October to December.
-You can find early varieties at local farmers' markets in southern California as early as September, at some conventional grocery stores October-December, or online from specialty produce distributors like Melissa's.
+In southern California, Arnett Farms at my local farmers' markets sells their early varieties like Coffee Cake Fuyu persimmons as early as September.
+The rest of the regular season October-December, find persimmons in conventional grocery stores or online from specialty produce distributors like Melissa's.

 Dried persimmons are available year-round!
 And if you find yourself with a lot of fresh persimmons, you can dry them yourself to keep longer, or even freeze fresh!